I'm a Killer

-I'm a Killer (Jestem mordercą) is a 2016 Polish crime film directed by Maciej Pieprzyca.
+I'm a Killer (Jestem mordercą) is a 2016 Polish crime film written and directed by Maciej Pieprzyca.
 It is based on the case of the serial killer Zdzisław Marchwicki.

 Plot

 The main character of the film, Janusz Jasiński, is a young lieutenant of the Citizens' Militia.
 As the investigation into the female serial killer is at a standstill so far, Jasinski is appointed the new head of the investigation group.
 He tries to do everything to seize a life chance and catch a serial killer.
 After a circumstantial investigation, under the pressure of his superiors, he indicates a suspect in the person of Wiesław Kalicki, who still does not plead guilty.
 As the trial progresses, Jasiński basked in fame, ignoring testimony that could provide evidence pointing to a possible real murderer.
 Jasiński's opportunism triumphs over his doubts, and Kalicki is sentenced to death.
 Soon Jasiński's professional career and personal life collapse.
 In the last scene, Jasiński attends an exhibition showing the cast face of Kalicki; the reflection of the policeman on the site merges with the image of the alleged murderer.